Chicago / Waukegan Haunted Places, Houses, and Directions to The Hill

 Haunted Places to Tour near Waukegan

 Al Capone’s bootlegging operation ran from Wisconsin through Waukegan to Chicago.
-Tunnels facilitating this operation ran beneath the old Genessee Theatre on Genessee and Clayton.
+Abandoned tunnels facilitating this operation ran beneath the old Genessee Theatre on Genessee and Clayton.
 More than just whiskey passed through this underground passageway, though, as they proved an excellent place to dispose of anyone who needed to disappear.
 Listen closely in the basement, and you can still hear the far off echoes of snitches and traitors begging for mercy before the Tommy guns tatter the air.

 Buy tickets for the Midwest's scariest haunted house, The Hill Has Eyes, an outdoor horror fest near Waukegan!